Azure/simdem/demo_scripts/simdem/multipart/script.md

     └── script.md
 `

+## Auto Table of Contents

+If the root of the demo scripts directory does not contain a `script.md` file then SimDem will create a Table of Contents from all sub-directories that contain a `script.md` file.
+This ToC will use the first line (which should be a heading marked with '# ' at the start) as the text for the link to the script.
+This ToC will be displayed as a 'Next Steps' section, thus users will be able to step into any area of the available demo's.

 # Other files

 Tutorials may also provide an `env.json` and/or an `env.local.json`
-file to define environment variables to use when executing in demo or test mode.
+and/or an `env.test.json` file to define environment variables to use when executing in demo or test mode.

 # Demo Scripts example